ssjcaba/Cipher-Safe/README.md

 - Ensures mininum password length of 17 characters
 - Enforces a mininum of 3 uppercase letters
 - Adds randomness with letters, digits and symbols
 - Users can save passwords and access them later on for use.
-Can also delete or regenrate new ones
+Can also delete or regenerate new ones
 - Encrypts passwords when saving them and decrypts it on request when user wants to access them
-- Password is stored alongside username and social media platform
+- Password is stored alongside username

 # Future additions